NativeScript/NativeScript/tools/notes/HandlingErrors.md

 2. Obviously misused public APIs (ex. wrong arguments types) which developers will call directly.

 ## Clearing Legacy Code
-Not all the code in the `tns-core-modules` might conform to this guide as it might be written before some of the improvements of the trace modules (ex. `error()`).
+Not all the code in the `tns-core-modules` might conform to this guide as it might be written before some improvements of the trace modules (ex. `error()`).
 If you came across to such code you can always [give us a PR](CONTRIBUTING.md) referencing [this issue](https://github.com/NativeScript/NativeScript/issues/5914).